Smartling/SmartlingHelp/_v2endpoints/issues/edit-issue-text.md

 ---

 Replaces the text of an issue with new text.
 Note that only the author of the issue can perform this action.
 The `issueTextModifiedDate` property of an issue object shows when it was last updated.

+> Issue text is plain text only.
+HTML tags and markdown are not supported.